geofflangenderfer/gigMax/README.md

   - I had to learn typescript and various OOP concepts
 - My uncertainty about breaking already written code may be discouraging me from working on the project.
 I feel that anxiety and it makes me want to do something else.
 This is a good reason to write tests and add types.
 - ran into the [byte order mark][0] when trying to parse JSON trip files.
 Created stripBom function to remove it.
+- writing tests after functions was confusing.
+I had to spend time figuring out:
+  - if all functions had tests
+  - whether a function was called
+  I'm curious how writing tests first will differ.

 [0]: https://en.wikipedia.org/wiki/Byte_order_mark
 ## What mistakes did you make?
 Would you do anything different?